Leonardo-Boss/suckless-site/dwm.suckless.org/patches/xtile.md

 One obvious additional generalization would have been to extrapolate the nmaster idea to all three areas, or at least to the stack area.
 So if you allowed only m masters and n slaves you would end up with m+n tiled windows and with the rest of the clients in the current tagset stacked or decked "below" the last tiled client. flextile, clients-per-tag and deck patches provide variations on this kind of layout.
 I've also implemented a version of xtile that supports it and even subsumes monocle, but I think this promotes a bad pattern of usage.
-Coupled with stack manipulation operations as the ones provided by the stacker or push patches, there is the temptation to manage visibility by moving the desired clients in the current tag to the first n+m visible positions of the focus stack (not to be confused with the stack area).
-There are a number of problems with this
+Coupled with stack manipulation operations as the ones provided by the stacker or push patches, there is the temptation to manage visibility by moving the desired clients in the current tagset to the first n+m visible positions of the focus stack (not to be confused with the stack area).
+There are a number of problems with this approach:
-approach:

 * The stack is global to dwm, so pushing around clients in one tag will rearrange them in other tags also.
 This could become a problem if you rely too much on explicit stack